animeshkumarpaul/IncreasingReplay/README.md

 ### Option 4: Execute each run seperately automatically (Parallelly execute each run)-You need to set the hyper-paramters in 2_easy_run_parallel_backgroun.py file.
 python 2_easy_run_parallel_background.sh

+It contains also two jupyter notebooks for plotting purposes.